-A global determinism clearly does not hold between the occurrence of facts whose definition uses only a part of the physical processes that we defined for developing a deterministic physical description: that is, a description in which we explain the occurrence of the physical processes by using one-to-one cause-effect relations.
-Limited forms of determinism are however possible.
-When we refer to a geometrical representation in which the dynamics is described by trajectories that do not intersect in phase space, this local determinism condition has the following geometrical representation.
-Let A and B be the processes that define the facts that we wish to consider respectively as being the cause and the related effect.
-According to our previous decisions, they are represented by line segments in certain subspaces of phase space.
-The determinism condition means that all the trajectory segments whose projection is B follow a segment of the same trajectory whose projection is A, and all the trajectory segments whose projection is A precede a segment of the same trajectory whose projection is B. We still require that a trajectory segments whose projection is different of B does not follow a segment of the same trajectory whose projection is A, and a trajectory segments whose projection is different of A does not precede a segment of the same trajectory whose projection is B. When the definition of A or B involves more projections these conditions must hold for all projections, and their timing pattern.
-When we claim for a chain of cause-effect relations these conditions must hold for all the trajectories that share as projection one of the elements of the chain.
+Determinism generally does not hold between the occurrences of facts whose definition uses only a part of the physical processes that we defined for developing a deterministic physical description73.
+Limited forms of determinism are however possible, and we can give the following geometrical representation to this local determinism.
+Let A and B be the processes that define the facts that we wish to consider respectively as being the cause and the related effect, and that are represented by line segments in certain subspaces of phase space.
+We have a local determinism when all the trajectory segments whose projection is B follow a segment of the same trajectory whose projection is A, and all the trajectory segments whose projection is A precede a segment of the same trajectory whose projection is B. We also must require that a trajectory segment whose projection is different of B does not follow a segment of the same trajectory whose projection is A, and a trajectory segment whose projection is different of A does not precede a segment of the same trajectory whose projection is B. If the definition of A or B involves more projections, these conditions must hold for all projections, and their timing pattern.
+Finally, when we claim for a chain of cause-effect relations these conditions must hold for all the trajectories that share as projection one of the elements of the chain.

 This picture shows that local determinism critically depends on the shape of the trajectory segments.
-Therefore it mainly depends on the interactions that are currently active in the enlarged system: that is, in the biological system extended to the part of its environment that allows us to consider this extended system as being isolated.
-It also can depend on the history of these interactions, possibly through state variables, because we usually have memory phenomena.
-It still depends on the state of the enlarged system, although this dependence may be weak when a trajectory remains for a long time in the same volume of phase space without intersections, and so many trajectory segments can satisfy the same subset of physical conditions.
-However, we expect that the more the situation is complex the less is the probability to have local determinism, because the previous conditions may not hold for some trajectory segments whose previous segment satisfies the conditions stated above.
-We need a detailed knowledge of the dynamics of the particular class of systems to quantify these aspects, but we also expect that we have to treat probabilistically phenomena of this type, at least starting from a certain degree of complexity.
+It mainly depends on the interactions that are currently active in the enlarged system, and on the history of these interactions, because we usually have memory phenomena.
+It also depends on the state of the enlarged system, although this dependence may be weak when a trajectory remains for a long time in the same volume of phase space, because many trajectory segments can satisfy the same subset of physical conditions.
+Finally, we expect that the more the situation is complex the less is the probability to have local determinism, since trajectory segments that satisfy local-determinism conditions have a high probability to be followed by segments that do not satisfy these conditions.